The Best Comprehensive Guide for Independent Insurance Brokers

 What Is An Independent Insurance Broker?

-It is also important to understand that since an insurance broker doesn’t represent insurance companies, they cannot legally bind a coverage themselves.
+It is also important to understand that since an insurance broker doesn’t represent insurance companies, they cannot legally bind a policy themselves.
 They need to hand over the responsibility to an insurance agent or an insurance company to complete the process.

 When it comes to cultivating the client base, you will be competing with both independent and captive agents.